-Trump warned Tehran a U.S. attack was imminent, called for talks - Iranian officials
+Trump warned Tehran a U.S. attack was imminent, called for talks: Iranian officials

 Some global airlines re-routed flights to avoid Iran-controlled airspace over the Strait of Hormuz and Gulf of Oman after the U.S. Federal Aviation Administration barred U.S. carriers from the area until further notice.

-Tensions with Iran have increased since Trump’s withdrawal last year from a 2015 nuclear accord with Iran that he denounced as flawed to Tehran’s advantage.
+Tensions with Iran have increased since Trump’s withdrawal last year from the 2015 nuclear accord with Iran, signed by six world powers including the United States.
+Trump has denounced it as flawed to Tehran’s advantage.

-Washington then imposed fresh sanctions to throttle Iran’s vital oil trade and Iran retaliated earlier this week by threatening to breach limits on its uranium enrichment set by the nuclear deal with six world powers.
+Washington then imposed fresh sanctions to throttle Iran’s vital oil trade and Iran retaliated earlier this week by threatening to breach limits on its uranium enrichment programme set by the nuclear deal.

-The sanctions have choked Iran’s economy, scuttling its oil exports and barring it from the dollar-dominated global finance system, dimming the promise of a trade bonanza for Tehran for having curbed its nuclear capabilities under U.N. monitoring.
+The sanctions have pounded Iran’s economy, scuttled its vital oil exports and barred it from the dollar-dominated global finance system, dimming the promise of a trade bonanza for Tehran for having curbed its nuclear capabilities under U.N. monitoring.

-Iran said it shot down the unarmed Global Hawk surveillance drone while it was spying over part of its coastal territory.
-Washington said it was shot down over international airspace in the Strait of Hormuz.
+Iran said it shot down the unarmed Global Hawk surveillance drone while it was spying over part of its coastal territory, and state television on Friday showed what it said were retrieved sections of the aircraft.

+Washington said the drone was downed over international airspace in the Strait of Hormuz.
 Independent confirmation of the drone’s location when it was brought down was not immediately available.

-The drone’s destruction exacerbated tensions in the Gulf, a critical artery for global oil supplies where six oil tankers have been damaged by explosions in the past six weeks.
+The drone’s destruction exacerbated tensions in the Gulf, a critical artery for global oil supplies where six tankers have been damaged by explosions in the past six weeks.

-The Islamic Republic has rejected U.S. allegations it was behind the tanker attacks, but global jitters about a new Middle East conflagration disrupting oil exports have triggered a jump in crude prices.
+Iran has denied U.S. and Saudi accusations it was behind the tanker attacks and accused Washington of “warmongering”.

 “The U.S. wants the current Iranian regime to come to the negotiating table and to stop their support for terrorism, pursuit of ballistic missiles, nuclear program cover-ups and human rights abuses,” tweeted U.S. Ambassador to Germany Richard Grenell.
 “Our European partners share these goals.”

-They have sought to keep the nuclear deal alive despite the U.S. pullout, but Tehran has told them and other world powers who signed the accord that they must rein in Trump’s aggressive stance towards Iran or it too will bow out of the deal.
+They have sought to keep the nuclear deal alive despite the U.S. exit, but Tehran has told them and other world powers who signed the accord that they must rein in Trump’s aggressive stance towards Iran or it too will bow out of the deal.

-Saudi Arabia, Washington’s main Gulf ally and the world’s No. 1 oil exporter, said Iran’s aggressive behaviour had created a grave situation and the kingdom was consulting other Gulf Arab states on next steps.

-Iranian Defence Minister Amir Hatami told Iran’s Labour News Agency on Friday Washington was trying set the world against Tehran: “It seems that all of this is in line with an overall policy for creating Iran phobia and creating a consensus against the Islamic Republic.”

 Additional reporting by Babak Dehghanpisheh in Geneva, Jamie Freed in Singapore, David Shepardson in Washington and Tom Westbrook in Sydney, Tom Balmforth in Moscow, Roberta Rampton and Phil Stewart in Washington; Writing by Mark Heinrich; Editing by Jon Boyle